 4-wheeled container flat at Heuston.

-Bogie container wagon with pallets for Guiness kegs.
+Bogie container wagon with pallets for Guinness kegs.

 Partly loaded wagon with beer kegs in pallet

-A rather backlit photo of the Guiness loading area outside heuston station.
+A rather backlit photo of the Guinness loading area outside Heuston station.

 087 arrives at 08:35 from Waterford.